tjstevens/cv/README.md

 **Sole Proprietor, Dagobah Systems LLC**
 *December 2008 - June 2012*
-- Independant consultant focused on enabling small businesses do more with less via bleeding edge applications of technology
+- Independent consultant focused on enabling small businesses to do more with less via bleeding-edge applications of technology.

 **Program Director, Covisint**
 *September 2007 – February 2011*